Sivabokam7482/Brainwave_matrix_solutions_intern/README.md

 #### Internship Overview

 Welcome to my internship journey at Brainware Matrix Solutions in the field of SQL and Database Management.
-During this internship, I had the opportunity to work on two exciting projects: a Library Database Management System.
+During this internship, I had the opportunity to work on  exciting project: a Library Database Management System.
 Below is an overview of the tasks accomplished and the skills developed during this internship.

 ---